tylern4/PIDgin/README.md

-# PIDgin
+# pagurus

-Used for getting the information from a running job based on its PID using psutil.
+Used for getting the information from a running job based on its pid using psutil.

-PIDgin waits for a pid to be stored in a file called watch.pid and then reads it and starts extracting information and saving to a csv file.
-It can also attach to an already running processes by supplying the `--pid` option.

 ### As a wrapper script
 ```bash